Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Introduction

-The standard way to trace galaxies in quasar absorption spectra is through high hydrogen column density systems, from Damped $\laf$ (DLA) systems ($N_{HI} \gtrsim 10^{20} \: \text{cm}^{-2}$, e.g. \citealt{wolfe05,chen05,peroux22,weng23,Nunez24}), or Lyman Limit Systems (LLS, $ 10^{17} \: \text{cm}^{-2}\lesssim N_{HI} \lesssim 10^{20}\:\text{cm}^{-2}$, e.g. \citealt{fumagalli13, lehner13}), but in reality a wider range of gas conditions, and therefore column densities, are present in the CGM.
-Simulations such as \cite{hummels19} and \cite{Oppenheimer20} show that a large fraction of the CGM ($\gtrsim 90\%$) is made up of lower column density systems ($N_{HI} \lesssim 10^{17} \: \text{cm}^{-2}$).
-Furthermore, in the simulations studied here, only about $1.2\%$ of the $\laf$ forest is associated with the CGM.
-By only using DLAs and LLS (as well as their subclasses) we are limiting ourselves to only a biased subset of CGM systems and an order of magnitude fewer systems than is traced in absorption.
+The standard way to trace galaxies in quasar absorption spectra is through high hydrogen column density systems, such as Damped $\laf$ (DLA) systems ($N_{HI} \gtrsim 10^{20} \: \text{cm}^{-2}$, e.g. \citealt{wolfe05,chen05,peroux22,weng23,Nunez24}), or Lyman Limit Systems (LLS, $ 10^{17} \: \text{cm}^{-2}\lesssim N_{HI} \lesssim 10^{20}\:\text{cm}^{-2}$, e.g. \citealt{fumagalli13, lehner13}).
+In reality a wider range of gas conditions, and therefore column densities, are present in the CGM.
+Simulations such as \cite{hummels19} and \cite{Oppenheimer20} show that a large fraction of the CGM ($\gtrsim 90\%$) is made up of lower column density systems ($10^{12} \: \text{cm}^{-2} \lesssim N_{HI} \lesssim 10^{17} \: \text{cm}^{-2}$).
+Furthermore, when comparing the incidence rate of halos ($dn/dz = 9.1$ at $z=2$, and $dn/dz = 6.7$ at $z=3$, as estimated in the simulation studied here) with those of DLAs and LLS ($dn/dz=0.06$ and $dn/dz=1.21$, respectively; \citealt{prochaska05,fumagalli13}) we can see that we are limiting ourselves to a biased subset of CGM systems and approximately an order of magnitude fewer systems than is traced in absorption.

+Finding galaxies through lower column density systems is a challenge, as distinguishing the portions of the $\laf$ forest that trace the CGM instead of the IGM is a non-trivial matter.
+In \citealt{pieri10} \citepalias[hereafter][]{pieri10}, using data from the Sloan Digital Sky Survey (SDSS, \citealt{sdss_technical1,sdss_technical2,sdss_technical3}), the authors serendipitously found that absorbers with $\laf$ flux transmission below 25\% and on 138$\kms$ scales in the forest are typically associated with optically thin CGM gas. \citealt{pieri14} \citepalias[hereafter][]{pieri14} studied these systems in greater detail and also explored a sample of quasars with deep data with projected close-by Lyman break galaxies (within 300 proper kpc).
+They studied strong absorption complexes of varying strengths and found that over half of the time, a galaxy was present (when completeness corrected), when the flux transmission was below 25\%.